maticzav/graphql-shield/README.md

 GraphQL resolvers.

 #### `permissions`
-A permission function.
+A permission function must return a boolean.
+> `permission: (parent, args, ctx, info) => boolean`

-- same parameters as for any GraphQL resolver.
+- same arguments as for any GraphQL resolver.
 - can be promise or synchronous function

 ```js